Learn more about our plans, services, in-person hours and other resources.

 Once your financial aid package is approved and processed, we will update your payment account to reflect any costs still due or reimburse you for any overpayment.

 When you register for a class, you assume a financial responsibility.
-To be eligible for a refund, you must file a drop/add form with the Records and Registration office or through MyAACC before the refund deadline published in the schedule of classes.
+To be eligible for a refund, you must file a drop/add form with the records and registration office or through MyAACC before the refund deadline.

-Learn more about refunds and withdrawals (including refund deadlines).
+Learn more about refund options and withdrawals (including refund deadlines).

-Student bills not paid in full by the due date are considered past-due accounts.
+Student bills not paid in full by the due date are considered past-due accounts subject to late fines and collection action.
 If your account is past-due, it may be turned over to an outside collection agency and you will be held financially responsible for all tuition, fees, penalties, reasonable attorneys' fees and collection costs.
-You will not be able to register for future terms or get transcripts until payment is made in full.
+In addition, the student will not be able to register for future terms or get transcripts until payment is made in full.
+Respond promptly to past-due notices.
+Payment plans are available.
+Contact the cashier's office at 410-777-2236 for information.

 Students are provided a full refund of all tuition and fees when the college cancels a class.
 Information on canceled off-campus classes is available at the main office of each center.